BareBones-RPG/BareBones-RPG.github.io/README.md

 - The attacker does a critical hit if the defender rolls a 1.
 A critical hit deals double the damage depending on what they are wearing.
 This will decrease the armor’s quality until is broken.

 When the PC holds a shield, it will negate a -1 damage when hit.
 If the roll ends with multiple 1s, the shield will break.
 The PC can ignore all damage from one attack but the shield breaks.
+This can also be done when enemy does critical damage.
+The player can use shield and break it this way they will not take any damage.

 - [Back to Table of Content](#table-of-content)

 ### The Rule of Failure and Success Roll with Multiple Dice